mfarzami/plant-database-website/design-plan/design-journey.md

 _Added in milestone 2 to follow feedback:_

 I realized that I had unneccesarily fields to some of the tables.
 Instead, I deleted these repetitive fields and replaced them with a "relationships" table that can connect plants to multiple tags (before it would only give a plant one tag).
 I also realized since each plant only has one image, there is no reason to have a seperate table for images so I got rid of that and added the file_name field to the plants table.
+In addition, I realized that playtypes can be a type of tag.
+When I went to add all the playtypes to the tags table, I realized that there is no reason for there to be a table with so many columns with boolean values.
+Instead, it could just have a tag column with all of the playtypes and other tags in it.

 The new schema I came up with to implement is below: